soxueren/atsd/api/sql/examples/select-all-tags.md

 # Select All Series Tags

-If multiple series contains different tags, the `tags.*` expression will be expanded to all unique tag names.
+If rows for the retrieved series contain different tags, the `tags.*` expression will be expanded to all unique tag names.

-If multiple series doesn't contain a given series tag, the tag's value will be set to `null` in the corresponding column.
+If series don't contain the given series tag, the tag's value will be set to `null` in the corresponding column.

 ## Data